 - 1. Reaffirms the full equality of the two parties in Cyprus as the principle enabling them to live side-by-side in security, peace and harmony without one having the ability to govern, exploit, oppress or threaten the other; - 2.
-Calls upon the international community to encourage the Greek Cypriot side to work constructively for an early comprehensive solution to the Cyprus issue on the basis of the established UN parameters culminated in the UN Settlement Plan of 2004;

-- 3. Repeats its call to the international community to take, without further delay, concrete steps to end the isolation of the Turkish Cypriot people in line with the call made by the UN Secretary-General in his Report of 28 May 2004 and the assessments made by the UN Secretary-General's following reports as well as the previous OIC resolutions; - 4.
+Calls upon the international community to encourage the Greek Cypriot side to work constructively for an early comprehensive solution to the Cyprus issue on the basis of the established UN parameters culminated in the UN Settlement Plan of 2004; - 3.
+Repeats its call to the international community to take, without further delay, concrete steps to end the isolation of the Turkish Cypriot people in line with the call made by the UN Secretary-General in his Report of 28 May 2004 and the assessments made by the UN Secretary-General's following reports as well as the previous OIC resolutions; - 4.
 Calls upon the Member States to strengthen effective solidarity with the Turkish Muslim people of Cyprus, closely associating with them, and with a view to helping them materially and politically to overcome the inhuman isolation which has been imposed upon them, to increase and expand their relations in all fields; - 5.
 Invites the Member States in this framework: - to exchange business delegations with the Turkish Cypriot side with a view to exploring the opportunities of economic cooperation, investment in the areas such as direct transport, tourism, information; - to develop cultural relations and sports contacts with the Turkish Cypriot people; - to encourage cooperation with the Turkish Cypriot universities, including the exchange of students and academicians; - 6.
-Encourages the Member States to participate in the Forum and Exhibition titled "Higher Education Services in the Organization of the Islamic Conference (OIC) Member States" in the Turkish Cypriot State on November 28th December 1st, 2011 to further enhance the brotherly cooperation with the Muslim Turkish Cypriot people in this field which offers ample opportunities for effective solidarity; - 7.
+Welcomes the hospitality of the Turkish Cypriot State in successfully hosting the Forum and Exhibition titled "Higher Education Services in the Organization of the Islamic Conference (OIC) Member States" on November 28th December 1st, 2011, and their proposal to host a Conference on Water co-organized with the OIC General Secretariat in collaboration with the relevant OIC institutions in the first half of 2013 to further enhance the brotherly cooperation with the Muslim Turkish Cypriot people in this field which offers ample opportunities for effective solidarity; - 7.
 Strongly encourages Member States to exchange high-level visits with the Turkish Cypriot side; - 8.
-Reaffirms its previous decisions to support, until the Cyprus problem is solved, the rightful claim of the Turkish Muslim people of Cyprus, for the right to be heard in all international fora where the Cyprus problem comes up for discussion, on the basis of equality of the two parties in Cyprus; - 9.
-Requests the Secretary General to secure the continuation of the necessary contacts with the Islamic Development Bank with a view to seeking ways and means of the latter's assistance for the development projects of the Turkish Cypriot side; - 10.
+Reaffirms its previous decisions to support, until the Cyprus problem is solved, the rightful claim of the Turkish Muslim people of Cyprus, for the right to be heard in all international fora where the Cyprus problem comes up for discussion, on the basis of equality of the two parties in Cyprus;

+- 9. Requests the Secretary General to secure the continuation of the necessary contacts with the Islamic Development Bank with a view to seek ways and means of the latter's assistance for the development projects of the Turkish Cypriot side; - 10.
 Acknowledges the desire of the Turkish Cypriot people to travel freely to OIC Member Countries; - 11.
-Decides to remain seized of the request of the Turkish Cypriot side for full membership to the OIC;

-- 12. Urges the Member States to inform the General Secretariat of the actions taken regarding the implementation of previous resolutions and particularly Resolutions No.2/31-P, No.6/35-P, No.7/37-POL and No.3/11-P (IS); - 13.
-Requests the Secretary General to take all necessary measures for the implementation of this resolution, make further recommendations as appropriate and to report thereon to the Thirty-ninth Session of the Council of Foreign Ministers.
+Decides to remain seized of the request of the Turkish Cypriot side for full membership to the OIC; - 12.
+Urges the Member States to inform the General Secretariat of the actions taken regarding the implementation of previous resolutions and particularly Resolutions No.2/31-P, No.6/35-P, No. 7/38-POL and No.3/11-P (IS); - 13.
+Requests the Secretary General to take all necessary measures for the implementation of this resolution, make further recommendations as appropriate and to report thereon to the Fortieth Session of the Council of Foreign Ministers.

-RESOLUTION NO.8 /38-POL ON PROVIDING ASSISTANCE TO THE UNION OF COMOROS
+RESOLUTION NO.7 /39-POL ON PROVIDING ASSISTANCE TO THE UNION OF COMOROS